faizalhavid/pradana/README.md

 # Pradana

 A new Flutter project designed to display movie information, including favorite and watchlist movies.
-This application uses several Flutter features such as `ConsumerWidget`, `ConsumerStatefulWidget`, and `SearchDelegate` to manage state and provide a customizable search interface.
+This application uses several Flutter features such as `Theme Provider`, `Riverpod State Management`, `DeepLink`, `TMDB Credentials`
 ## Features

 - **Home**: Displays the latest movies.